-Taxpayers who incur related party transactions are required to disclose their transactions under the annual TP

-Disclosure Forms (TPFs), which are filed together with the annual Corporate Income Tax return.
-In addition, taxpayers are also required to prepare the contemporaneous TP Documentation (TPD) report in Vietnamese before the disclosure of the TPFs, which provide consistent information with the above TPFs, information relative to the operation and profitability of the taxpayer and the Group as a whole, and most importantly, proper analysis to prove that the related party transactions are conducted in accordance with the arm's length principle.
-Taxpayers shall maintain the TPD report in their facility and submit to the Tax authorities upon receiving a request.
-The new TP regulations has reduced the submission deadline from 30 working days to 15 working days during TP audit and remain at 30 working days for other circumstances.
+Taxpayers who entered into related party transactions are required to disclose their associated transactions under the annual TP Disclosure Forms (TPFs), which should be filed together with the annual Corporate Income Tax returns.
+In addition, taxpayers are also required to prepare the contemporaneous TP Documentation (TPD) reports in Vietnamese, by the disclosure of the TPFs, which provide consistent information with the above TPFs, information regarding the operation and profitability of the taxpayer and the Group as a whole, and most importantly, proper analysis evidencing that related party transactions, if any, are conducted in accordance with the arm's length principle.
+Taxpayers shall maintain the TPD reports in their own and submit to the tax authorities upon specific written request.
+The current regulations also provide the submission deadlines of 15-working-days for the cases being under tax or TP audit and of 30-working-days for other circumstances.

-At the same time, the new TP regulations have also provided the conditions for simplification in TP declaration, in which a taxpayer who has satisfied the regulated conditions, will be exempted from the preparation of TPD report in the respective tax year.
+At the same time, the country TP regulations have also provided certain simplified compliance requirements for small and medium enterprises satisfying certain threshold.
+Once provided conditions are met, taxpayers might only be subject to simplified TPF and then exempted from the preparation of TPD reports in the respective tax year.

-Of note, the Ministry of Finance has recently introduced the Advance Pricing Agreement ("APA") mechanism in accordance with Circular 201/2013/TT-BTC dated 20 December 2013.
-The General Department of Taxation is working through process of guidance which will allow both the taxpayers and the tax authorities to seal the advance agreement on the pricing methods and outcomes.
+Of note, the Ministry of Finance has introduced the Advance Pricing Agreement ("APA") mechanism in accordance with Circular No. 201/2013/TT-BTC dated 20 December 2013.
+The General Department of Taxation is working through process of guidance which allows both, the taxpayers and the tax authorities, to conclude the advance agreement on pricing methods and outcomes..